 As any person in the building trade can attest to, the secret to success lies with the tool belt.
 Obviously knowing a thing or two might also help, but having a reliable, comfortable tool pouch or belt that provides easy access to everything you need is right up there.

 Occidental, Makita and Dewalt are leading the charge with premium leather belts, equipped with more pockets than you can shake a spanner at, but there are plenty of cheaper fabric alternatives too.
-We've ranked the 10 best tool belts for electricians, carpenters and more on Amazon and eBay, set to give you a head start on learning your trade or upgrading a worn-out belt.
+We've ranked the 10 best tool belts for electricians, carpenters and more on Amazon set to give you a head start on learning your trade or upgrading a worn-out belt.

 Tool belts are known to have a far-reaching variance in quality and design.
 This simple buying guide will help you figure out which belts are better left at the shop and which deserve a place on your hips.
 With intended trade, material, pockets, features and size all influencing the effectiveness of a belt's outcome, it's advised to investigate each aspect before you buy.